oat-sa/taohub-articles/forge/qti/qti-creator.md

                 identifier : identifierHelper.updateChoiceIdentifier
             });

-Here, we want the callback identifierHelper.updateChoiceIdentifier to be executed when the form element with [name=identifier] changes and the value of which is valid.\
+Here, we want the callback identifierHelper.updateChoiceIdentifier to be executed when the form element with [name=identifier] changes and the value of which is valid.<br/>

-You may want to reuse this callback whenever a choice identifier is being edited to sync its values with response declarations.\
+You may want to reuse this callback whenever a choice identifier is being edited to sync its values with response declarations.<br/>

 But in practice you can define any callback you want to save the property value, like in this simple example below: